-Business journalist and culture writer published in WIRED Innovation Insights, Investing, GuruFocus, CNN, Technology among others.
+J is a business journalist and culture writer published in WIRED Innovation Insights, Investing, GuruFocus, CNN, & Technology, among others.

 Not many products garner as much widespread attention and ambivalence as medical marijuana and its non-psychoactive counterpart in cannabidiol (CBD).
 The medicinal properties of marijuana have been well documented, even demonstrating an ability to alleviate brain tumors.

 According to Oxford Academic, CBD and tetrahydrocannabinol (THC) combined to reduce brain tumors by around 50 to 95 percent, with some cases resulting in complete removal of these growing tumors.